 Etsy

-The appealing aspect about Etsy is that you're selling on a marketplace rather than starting from scratch.
+The appealing aspect of Etsy is that you're selling on a marketplace rather than starting from scratch.
 On the one hand, this means you can't make any mistakes with the appearance of your store as these compare similarly to other stores.
 On the other hand, there's no way to make your online presence stand out from the thousands of other sellers who are doing the same thing.
 Etsy's store pages are immaculate, which is a bonus for today's merchants.
 They're simple to use and everything fits together properly, so you can be assured that your customers will have no trouble locating the information they need about your products.

 On the negative side, finding a way to stand out from the competition is one of the most crucial things you can do as an online business.
 On Etsy, it's nearly impossible to build a dedicated brand following because there's nothing to help you stand out.
 Remember that when people buy from you, it's the brand impressions you generate that persuade them to come back for more in the future.
+We'd advise to ensure you are using other marketing channels to build your customer base to reduce your reliance on one platform.

 Shopify